ariyankhan5630/old_paid/README.md

 $ python main.py

+🎯🎯🎯🎯🎯🎯🎯🎯

-Frist payment then approval so  not give and free
+Frist♥️♥️ payment then approval so  not give and free

 350rs.
 Pakistan and india